-People Shouted "Thank You Dr. Ford" When Christine Blasey Ford Finished Her Testimony — VIDEO
+Watch People Shout "Thank You Dr. Ford" At Christine Blasey Ford After Her Testimony

 In one of the most highly-anticipated congressional hearings in years, Dr. Christine Blasey Ford testified in front of the Senate Judiciary Committee Friday about Supreme Court nominee Brett Kavanaugh, who she says sexually assaulted her when she was 15.
 After delivering a very emotional testimony, Ford stood up to leave the Senate — and several people in the audience shouted "thank you, Dr. Ford" as she did.